carlwilson/CITS-3DPM/specification/implementation/package structure/package_structure.md

 The CSIP (and METS) categorise preservation metadata as administrative metadata, specifically digital provenance metadata (following the avaiable guidelines published by the Library of Congress): (http://www.loc.gov/standards/premis/guidelines2017-premismets.pdf) and hence all preservation metadata should be referenced from a digiprovMD element within the amdSec.

-As detailed Rights information is required by LOTAR for the package then CITS 3D PM recommends the inclusion of a PREMIS file in the metadata/preservation folder containing detailed Rights information as described in [section 4.5.3]{#section4.5.3) and any digital provenance metadata as described in the CITS Preservation Metadata.
+As detailed Rights information is required by LOTAR for the package then CITS 3D PM recommends the inclusion of a PREMIS file in the metadata/preservation folder containing detailed Rights information as described in [Section 4.5.3](#Section4.5.3) and any digital provenance metadata as described in the CITS Preservation Metadata.

 ### 4.3.6 Root METS file metadata section (element fileSec)
 The CSIP does not make use of the METS fileSec element mandatory, but it is strongly recommended.
 In the 3D PM CITS the use of the METS fileSec element at the package level becomes mandatory, such as to reference the METS files within each representation.